florianakos/custom-ssl-clientserver-lab2part5/README.md

 Copy the server's JAR file to the AWS Instance running in the cloud.
 On windows there is WinSCP available, on Linux the Nautilus file manager can open an ssh session to the instance to make it easier.

-Afterwards start two terminals, one on the server and one on the local machine and use the following syntax to run the JAR files respectively.
+Afterwards start two terminals, one on the AWS Instance and one on the local machine and use the following syntax to run the JAR files respectively.

 ### Run the server
 ```